 The language and compiler is only half of the story for being productive and creating great apps and solutions.
-On Windows, Elements rounds off the development experience with a strong development environment built on the Microsoft Visual Studio IDE.

 Starting a new development project can be a big step, and Elements provides a wide range of project templates to help you get off the ground with basic application skeletons for just about any scenario imaginable, including Windows and Mac applications, Services, Command line tools, Web sites and mobile apps for iOS, Android or Windows Phone.

 Simply Choose "File|New Project", select the kind of application you want to start with, and you're off.

 The templates span all sorts of projects you might want to create, from Windows apps using WPF, WinForms or the new WinRT and Mac apps, over services/daemons and web sites to mobile projects for Windows Phone and Android, and of course iOS.

 Elements builds on Visual Studio's code editor and provides significant enhancements.

 The Visual Studio code editor is build on WPF — that's an implementation detail, for sure, but it enables Elements to provide a wealth of great graphical features that go beyond displaying mere text.

 Especially helpful when working with code shared between projects or platforms, the Project Switcher UI gives you an indicator of the project and platform the current source file belongs to, right inside the editor.
 What's more, if the same code file is shared between several projects, you can switch context within a single click — syntax coloring for IFDEFs, Code Completion and all the IDE smarts will automatically adjust.

 A lot of development time is spent navigating around code.
 Following call trails, skipping through the ancestry of a class, and the like.
 Every time you navigate around the code, Elements will drop small Navigation Markers, like breadcrumbs, that you can follow along with a single command to get back where you came from, without ever getting lost in your codebase.